COVID-19 pandemic in New South Wales: Northern Beaches outbreak

-During the second week of December 2020, an outbreak of COVID-19 in Avalon began.
-A stay at home advisory was issued on 17 December.
+On 16 December 2020, health authorities announced that two residents of the Northern Beaches district of Sydney had tested positive to COVID, with the source of their infection not apparent.
+A stay at home advisory for the Northern Beaches area was issued on 17 December as 17 infections had been identified in the area.

 On 19 December 2020, a public health order was issued, locking down Sydney's Northern Beaches.
 Residents of the Northern Beaches LGA were required to stay at home from 5 pm on Saturday 19 December, until 11:59 pm on Wednesday 23 December unless they had a lawful reason to travel, including for: essential shopping; essential travel for work and to or from a school or educational institution; exercise; medical care, carer's responsibilities or compassionate needs.
 Entry to the area was similarly restricted.
 Public gatherings were limited to two persons.

 By 20 December, there were 68 cases.
 This prompted restrictions on admission of Sydney residents or visitors to Sydney, to other states.
 These ranged from 14-day quarantines (ACT, NT, Queensland, South Australia, Tasmania, Victoria) to no entry without an exemption (Queensland).
 South Australia barred entry to anyone from the Northern Beaches, while Western Australia barred everyone coming from NSW.
 Measures to stem the spread of COVID-19 in Sydney were again tightened.
 No more than 10 people were allowed in homes in Greater Sydney, Blue Mountains, Central Coast and Illawarra-Shoalhaven.